mxk/burble/README.md

 Windows
 -------

-Either use [Zadig] to install the [WinUSB] driver for a specific Bluetooth device, or install [UsbDk], which has some known issues, but doesn't require changing device drivers.
+Either use [Zadig] to install the [WinUSB] driver for a specific Bluetooth device (recommended), or install [UsbDk], which has some known issues, but doesn't require changing device drivers.
 See [libusb Windows wiki page][libusb-Windows] for more info.

 [Zadig]: https://zadig.akeo.ie/
 [WinUSB]: https://learn.microsoft.com/en-us/windows-hardware/drivers/usbcon/winusb-installation
 [UsbDk]: https://github.com/daynix/UsbDk/releases
 [libusb-Windows]: https://github.com/libusb/libusb/wiki/Windows#driver-installation

+### Using Zadig

+1. Run Zadig and enable Options → List All Devices.
+2. Select the target controller.
+3. Install either WinUSB or libusbK driver.
+In the future, libusbK may be preferred because WinUSB cannot perform a full device reset.

 ### UsbDk Known Issues